MattCollins84/steady/README.md

 * Defines an active route for `GET /user/:userId`, where `userId` can be captured as a parameter to be used later ([see Express documentation on routing for more info](https://expressjs.com/en/guide/routing.html))
 * Defines the controller to be used (`user.js`)
-* Defines the action to be user from within the controller
+* Defines the action to be user from within the controller (`fetch`)
-* Defines an additional parameter `include_meta` to be used in this request
+* Defines an additional parameter `include_meta` that can be used in this request

+**All properties except for `params` are required when defining a route**

+You can create multiple definitions within one Route definition file, and you can have multiple definition files.

 ### Create application
 From the root of your project: